 Grade Interpretation Grade Point Per Semester Hour

-A Excellent (90.00 - 100.00) 4
+А Excellent (90.00-100.00) 4

-В Good (80.0 - 89.99) 3
+В Good (80.00-89.99) 3

-C Average (77.00 - 79.99) 2
+С Average (77.0-79.99) 2

-D Below Average (60.00 - 76.99) 1
+D Below Average (60.00-76.99) 1

 F Failure (59.99 and below) 0

-I Incomplete Not computed
+1 Incomplete Not completed

-P Pass Not computed
+Р Pass Not completed

-PR Progress Not computed
+PR Progress Not completed

-W Student Initiated Withdrawal Not computed
+W Student Initiated Withdrawal Not completed

-X Administrative Withdrawal Not computed
+Χ Administrative Withdrawal Not completed

 The grade "I" is given only when a student's work is satisfactory in quality but, due to reasons beyond his or her control, has not been completed.
 The student must be passing and in good standing.
 An "I" is not given in lieu of an "F".
 The instructor assigning the grade will stipulate in writing at the time the grade is given, the conditions under which the "I" may be removed.
 The "I" will be changed to an "F" if the work is not completed within six months unless an extension of time is granted.
-The student is entirely responsible for completing the work, which will remove the "I".
-You cannot be given an "X" in lieu of "F".
+The student is entirely responsible for completing the work which will remove the "I".
+You cannot be given an "X" in lieu of an "F".